IdyllicPeripherals/idyllicperipherals.github.io/_posts/2022-02-22-Idyllic Cases - Build Guide.md

 * Size - M2.5
 * Colour - Silver
 * Tool - Hex 1.5 screwdriver
-* Notes - I recommended to loosely screw this part into the nut for a bouncier typing experience.
-Avoid over-tightening
+* Notes - This screws into a metal nut hidden inside the case.
+For a softer typing experience, do not over-tightening.

 **Countersunk Screw**
 * Size - M2
 * Colour - Silver
 * Tool - Hex 1.3 screwdriver (not necessary)
-* Notes - Can be left on and does not need to be unscrewed.
+* Notes - These can be left untouched and don't need to be unscrewed for assesmbly.

 ---